CristianAbrante/CristianAbrante/README.md

 ## 🏗 Projects

-I like to share my personal projects and academic assignments with the GitHub community.

-This is an extract of those:
+This is an extract of my project (both personal and academic):

 #### Data science related projects